Skip to content

 How It Works

-The framework allows you to define pipeline steps as simple classes annotated with @PipelineStep.
-The framework automatically generates the necessary adapters at build time, eliminating the need for manual configuration.
+The framework lets you define pipeline steps as simple classes annotated with @PipelineStep.
+At build time, it generates the adapters and infrastructure, keeping services clean and focused on business logic.

-This approach reduces boilerplate code and ensures consistency across your pipeline steps.
+This approach reduces boilerplate and keeps pipeline code consistent and portable.